 - Good amount of written tutorials and tips for program use and photography.

-- A bit time-consuming to get used to the program.
+- A bit time-consuming learning the program.

-- Issue (possible bug) with undoing brush tool strokes.
+- Issue with undoing brush tool strokes.

 - Limited file sharing options when exporting an edited image.